Published by: Saif (Jun 2026) | Platform: Roblox | Game: Grow a Garden

 | Weather event quests | Complete actions during a specific weather event | Server hop if weather is not active |

 Harvesting plants gives XP toward your Season Pass level.
 On its own, unmutated crop XP is minor.
-With mutations stacked, a single harvest can give 32 times the base XP.
+With mutations stacked, a single harvest can give roughly 32 times the base XP.
 This is where serious XP farming happens.
+Mutations are random trait changes that occur on crops during growth — for a complete breakdown of every mutation and its value multiplier, see the guide to Voidtouched Mutation and Abyssal Mutation, which are the two highest-value mutations in the game and relevant context for understanding how stacking works.

-XP = 5 x 2m – 5 + baseXP (where m = number of mutations on the harvested crop)
+XP = 5 x 2^m – 5 + baseXP (where m = number of mutations)

 | Mutations | XP Effect | Priority Level |